C0dimus/numbers_app/README.md

 # Numbers App
-App is displaying chinise numbers with their's symbols and names.
+App is displaying chinese numbers with their's symbols and names.

 ### Instalation
 1. App was created in Xcode 9.2 with usage of Swift 4.0